Friday, April 5, 2019

 i.
 A child apprehends when the two act jointly or can otherwise study and attempt to copy which ever one is acting

-ii.
-A boy apprehends the man’s essential masculinity; the girl, the woman’s essential femininity
+A boy apprehends the man’s essential masculinity; the girl, the woman’s

 d.
 A child particularly chooses to copy any older siblings who are in the home